Rasam (TV series)

-Rasam (English: Custom) is a 2014 Pakistani social drama serial directed by Asim Ali.
+Rasam (English: Custom) is a 2014 Pakistani television drama serial directed by Asim Ali.
 It was premiered on 1 May 2017.
 The serial is written by Samina Aijaz and produced by Gold Bridge Media in collaboration with Habib Jaan.
 The serial features Sumbul Iqbal, Junaid Khan, Hassan Niazi and Javaid Sheikh in lead roles.
 The serial centers on how a mistake made in performing rituals and traditions changes the lives of Ali and Amber.

 Synopsis

 Everything is going well until all is lost, not just for Ali (Junaid Khan) but for Amber (Sumbul Iqbal) as well and only over a stupid mistake committed in a mehndi ceremony by a family member which leaves everyone in shock.
 They say these Rasams (or traditions) are the flavor of our wedding ceremonies but not for Amber.
 What is it that the future holds for girls like Amber, isn't she a victim of these Rasams?